 - If the Instructor set up a practice exam, take it on all computers you might use.
 Do this early so that you have time to identify and resolve any issues.
 If allowed, taking the practice exam an additional time before the actual exam will help you verify that your computer is still setup properly.
 Contact your instructor to report any problems before taking the real exam.

-- Avoid using a wireless (WiFi) or satellite Internet connection because a weak signal or a brief interruption in the signal during the exam will make it impossible to submit it properly.
+- Avoid using a wireless (WiFi) or satellite Internet connection because a weak signal or a brief interruption in the signal during the exam can stop your from submitting it properly.

 - When you log in, Blackboard starts your session and tracks your time.
 After about three hours of non-navigation (not clicking to go to a different page) Blackboard may close your session.
-To avoid an unexpected lock out, you can log out of Blackboard and log in again just prior to starting your exam.
+To avoid an unexpected lock out, log out of Blackboard and log in just before starting your exam.
 Answering questions without clicking a Save button does not count as active use in Bb.